cyrilakafia/cyrilakafia.github.io/README.md

-# Sukwon Yun's Website (based on Martin Saveski's template)
+# Cyril Akafia's Website (based on Martin Saveski's template)

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.